areyde/areyde.github.io/_pages/about.md

 In 2022, I moved to the lovely Belgrade, Serbia, and thus finished my education remotely. 🏰

-Since 2025, I am getting a Master's degree in <b>Religious Studies</b> 🛐 from the [Russian Christian Academy for Humanities](https://rhga.ru/?siteLang=en), with a major in mystical and esoteric teachings.
-I am planning to carry out research about esoteric teachings within Russian emigration in Yugoslavia a hundred years ago.
+Since 2025, I am getting a Master's degree in <b>Religious Studies</b> 🛐 from the [Russian Christian Academy for Humanities](https://rhga.ru/?siteLang=en), with a major in studying mystical and esoteric teachings.
+I am planning to carry out research about esoteric movements within Russian emigration in Yugoslavia a hundred years ago.
 I also became a member of the [Association for the Study of Esotericism and Mysticism](https://aiem-asem.org/maineng) and still help out with organizing seminars and scientific conferences. 🔮